IBM/qml4omics/README.md

 ``` -->
 ### qml4omics-profiler

-The profiler relies on a `config.yaml` file for tis setting and paremeters. **To run the project via the command prompt, you must have a correctly formatted `config.yaml`.
+The profiler relies on a `config.yaml` file for this setting and paremeters. **To run the project via the command prompt, you must have a correctly formatted `config.yaml`.

 #### `config.yaml` Structure

-The `config.yaml` file should be a structured in YAML format.
+The `config.yaml` file should be structured in YAML format.
 Please refer to the [`config.yaml`](./configs/config.yaml) file in this repository

 **Important:**
 * Ensure that the keys in your `config.yaml`  file match the expected configuration parameters.